hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 The fact is, if I'm out of my home, I'm alright.
 The public rarely sees when I break down.
 Mostly, I've spent moments of intense pain at home where I can be assisted by family, and canceling outside plans.
-So, unless I'm in obvious distress, you don't have to say or do anything.

 Unless I'm in obvious distress, you don't need to say or do anything.
 When I share my condition, it's to encourage understanding.
 I'm not looking for advice,